-The use of more extended periods to calculate the %K and SMA trend lines can make it easier to identify changes in the trend.
-However, due to the lag, you may miss a significant element of a changing trend before you decide to buy or sell.
-You can adjust the variables for the full stochastic oscillator indicator to assist with your specific investment strategy, lengthening or shortening the periods, and adjusting the SMA.
+More extended periods to calculate the %K and SMA trend lines can make it easier to identify changes in the trend.
+However, you may miss a significant element of a changing trend due to the lag before you decide to buy or sell.
+You can adjust the full stochastic oscillator indicator variables to assist with your specific investment strategy, lengthening or shortening the periods, and adjusting the SMA.

 Stochastic Oscillator vs Other Indicators